kottz/cgex/README.md

 ## Legal

 This tool is for personal use only.
-You need to own the game to use this tool.
 Ensure you have the right to extract and use game assets in your region.

 ## TODO
 - Provide a pre-compiled executable for Windows.